mvujovich/IA22/README.md

 <p>Created for IB CS 2020-22</p>

 ### TODOs (ordered, with date):
-- THURS: Add checkboxes for categories in the upload view
-- THURS: Convert "categories" to an array data type accordingly
-- THURS: Add navigation bar at the top of the whole app
 - THURS: Add the ability to comment within the table views
     - Add these comments to Firebase in an array
     - Display comments in table view cells (may change this)